our Story

 -

-Kristin: I’ve been in wine since…we opened the doors to Pulling Corks.
-I’ve always loved wine and I have a lot of experiences with wine but my understanding of wine is more like wine for poets and less the classic sommelier path.
+Kristin has been in wine since…well…we opened the doors to Pulling Corks on March 21, 2025.
+She’s had a long love affair with wine and she (now) has a lot of experience with wine but her understanding of wine is more like wine for poets and less the classic sommelier path.

 -